WigoHunter/surphaze/README.md

 My email address is kh736@cornell.edu

-I will include the list of features available in this beta, as well as the list of features I'm going to build in the future.
-However, those incoming features might take a while before they go online; I am starting a semester at Cornell Tech on August 24th and will be looking for a summer internship in 2019.
+I will include the list of features available in this beta, as well as another list of features I plan to roll out in the future.
+However, please do expect a while before those incoming features to come alive soon.
+I am starting a semester at Cornell Tech on August 24th and will be looking for a software engineering internship in the summer 2019 (targeting Facebook/Google/Twitter/LinkedIn).
 So if you want to speed up the development of this project, you can also hire me at the same email address (kh736@cornell.edu) :p

 ## Demo
 Browsing profiles on map
 ![Image of Screenshot](https://i.imgur.com/QtEcLKo.png)

 ## Current Features
-* Create a profile with your FB account
+* Create a profile with your Facebook account
 * Pin yourself on the map
 * Find other makers on the map